 For validation, we collected in situ daily discharge data for the Mackenzie River basin for all time periods that gauges were operational form 1984-2013 from the Water Survey of Canada (WSC- https://wateroffice.ec.gc.ca/mainmenu/real_time_data_index_e.html).
 These gauge data are analogous to USGS gauging data provided by the NWIS.
 WSC gauge stations were linked to our hydrography based on their geospatial locations (distance within 500 m of a centerline) and drainage areas (i.e., difference within +/-10% of a hydrography reach), resulting in 327 validation gauges.
 Of these 327 gauges, 108 coincide with Landsat-visible reaches and these were ultimately used for validation.
+Together, these RS width and completely independent gauge validation data provide a platform to test McFLI improvements in an actual application setting, with all inherent RS errors present in the data.
+We also use a ‘perfect’ scenario to test our improvements without the influence of real-world errors, described next.

 2.2 SWOT-simulated rivers